hyperledger/web3j/docs/source/nodesmith.rst

-If you want to test a number of the JSON RPC calls against Nodesmith, update the integration test `CoreIT <https://github.com/web3j/web3j/blob/master/integration-tests/src/test/java/org/web3j/protocol/core/CoreIT.java>`_ with your Infura URL & run it.
+If you want to test a number of the JSON RPC calls against Nodesmith, update the integration test `CoreIT <https://github.com/web3j/web3j/blob/master/integration-tests/src/test/java/org/web3j/protocol/core/CoreIT.java>`_ with your Nodesmith URL & run it.

 Sending Transactions
 --------------------